 Tactics, Techniques and Procedures: Attackers are Targeting Vulnerable and Misconfigured WordPress Deployments to Serve Qakbot and other Malware.

-A new strain of Qakbot, or Qbot, is making headlines and claiming victims through compromised WordPress sites.
+A new strain of Qakbot, or Qbot, is making headlines and claiming victims by distributing the malware through compromised WordPress sites.
 From personal blogs, to small businesses, to global Fortune 500s, WordPress currently powers nearly 38% of all websites.
 Almost 60% of WordPress installations are running outdated versions of the software which creates a broad attack surface rife with vulnerabilities.
 Between the deep market penetration and thousands of known vulnerabilities to the core software, plugins and themes, WordPress sites are a prime target for Malicious Cyber Actors (MCAs) to attack and launch malware infection campaigns — like we’re seeing with Qakbot.

 Qakbot is a banking Trojan designed to steal Personally Identifiable Information (PII).
 The overall goal for the MCA is to collect browsing activity and steal bank account credentials and other financial information.
 Qakbot is designed to be highly evasive and self-propagating which makes it difficult to stop.